programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-3.md

 - `node_color="pref_subject"`: each preferred subject label is mapped to a distinct colour, making it easy to visually distinguish subject clusters and the book titles associated with them.
 - `node_shape_mapping`: custom icons from the [Google Fonts icon library](https://fonts.google.com/icons) are used to make node types immediately recognisable.
 In this lesson, book title nodes are represented by a book icon (`book_2`) and subject heading nodes by a label icon (`label`).
-- `node_metrics=["louvain"]`: the Louvain algorithm is applied to detect communities within the graph, which can reveal clusters of closely related books and subject headings that might not be apparent from classification numbers alone.
+- `node_metrics=["louvain"]`: The Louvain algorithm is a community detection method for networks that iteratively groups nodes into clusters by calculating how densely connected nodes are within a group compared to between groups.
+The algorithm is applied to detect communities within the graph, which can reveal clusters of closely related books and subject headings that might not be apparent from classification numbers alone.
+- `node_size=G.degree`: A node's degree is simply the sum of its edges (see the [lesson on network data](https://programminghistorian.org/en/lessons/exploring-and-analyzing-network-data-with-python#centrality)).
+Consider a subject heading node to which many publications are allocated.
+That node has a high degree and will consequently be represented at a larger size.
+- `default_edge_type="curve": By default, the edges are drawn using a curved line, but you can change the edge type to 'arrow' or 'line' if you prefer.

 #### Generating output files for all time periods